-1. Approach the loading area slowly with forks lowered, aligning the forklift with the load.
-Stop the forklift; with the mast fully extended raise the forks to the height of the load.
+Approach the loading area slowly with forks lowered, aligning the forklift with the load.
+Stop the forklift; raise the forks to the height of the load.
 Using the control levers, align the forks to the correct height and angle.
-Fig 4
+Fig 4.